-The Environmental Monitoring Division of OC Watersheds is responsible for the implementation of a wide array of programs designed to monitor the status of the surface water environment in Orange County.
+The Environmental Monitoring Division of OC Watersheds is responsible for a wide array of programs designed to assess the status of the surface water environment in Orange County.
 The Division is comprised of the following two Sections:

 The Environmental Data Management Section manages monitoring, hydrologic, and Geographical Information System (GIS) data and provides Orange County rainfall information for the latest as well as historic storm events.
 This unit also manages a network of rainfall and stream gauge stations located throughout Orange County which comprise the Automated Local Evaluation in Real Time (ALERT) system.
 Please visit the OC Environmental Resources GIS/Data Portal for access to a number of interactive maps and GIS data: